IGACAT/DeepVirFinder/README.md

     python dvf.py [-i INPUT_FA] [-o OUTPUT_DIR] [-l CUTOFF_LEN] [-c CORE_NUM]

+## Instructions for Use (compare to Plinko)

+DeepVirFinder requires two files for training.
+These files can be created from Plinko/Radogest fasta/taxid file combinations with the program /Radogest/utils/convert\_format.py.
+These files need to be one hot encoded with encode.py.  training.py is used to train the model.
+Plinko's conda environment can be used with this.
+It will have tensorflow, so it will use the tensorflow back end.

+Example of convert\_format.py

+`convert_format.py --type deepvirfinder --remainder ./hosts.fa --taxid 10239 fasta_file taxid_file 1> virus.fa`

+dvf.py is used for prediction.

+If a different kmer length is desired, then the following lines of code need to be modified in dvf.py:
+Change the if statement and the dictionary lookups in the 'pred' function on lines 137, 138, 139.
+Include your sequence length in the for loop on line 179.
+DeepVirFinder divides by 1000 for its kmer length.
+Thus, a 100mer is represented as 0.1.

+DeepVirFinder was originally designed to be used with several models that handle different ranges of kmers (assembled contigs).
+This is why it is necessary to change the kmer length in the code.

 #### Options
       -h, --help            show this help message and exit -i INPUT_FA, --in=INPUT_FA